BrettlyCD/BrettlyCD.github.io/_posts/2023-11-12-power-bi-control-charts.md

 cover-img: /assets/img/proj-img/sql-cover.jpg
 thumbnail-img: /assets/img/powerbi/control-charts/pbi_cover.png
 share-img: /assets/img/powerbi/control-charts/pbi_thumb.png
-tags: [Power BI, statistics, walkthrough]
+tags: [Power BI, statistics, walkthrough, control charts]
 ---

 ## Introduction

 My company recently made the switch from Tableau to Power BI for our analytics and visualization platform.
-I have really enjoyed learning the platform so far.
-The current capabilities and future plans I've seen are really exciting.
+I have really enjoyed learning it so far, the current capabilities and future plans I've seen are really exciting.
 But one area that has been a struggle for me is control charts.
 These are a visual tool our group loves to use to track KPIs.

+In them, we track what is usually the daily results of a key metric.
+Below this trend is a moving range chart, measuring the absolute change from the prior day.
+Hitting targets is great, but being in control and having the ability to move the needle with your actions is even greater.
+A lot of variation in this moving range could be a sign of not a lot of control over the daily results.

+We also include a control line (tracking the average) and control limits as reference lines to understand the normal ranges of the data.
+These references allow us to flag signals in the data:
+- Outlier: a single point is above the Upper Control Limit or below the Lower Control Limit (AKA Rule 1 or Beyond Limits)
+- Trend: 7 consecutive points trending up or trending down (AKA Rule 5)
+- Shift: 7 or more consecutive points on one side of the average (AKA Rule 4 or Zone C)

+There are actually 8 total signals you can track, but these are the 3 I will highlight.

+### Why I'm Writing This

 I first learned about control charts, a Lean Six Sigma staple, from a [great post](https://dataremixed.com/2011/09/tom-brady-and-control-charts-with-tableau/) from Ben Jones in their [DataRemixed blog](https://dataremixed.com).
 In the post he uses Tom Brady's game stats to introduce control charts and how to build them in Tableau.
 If you work in Tableau or just want to see some great data work, I highly recommend this post.

 Unfortunately, I found building a similar viz in Power BI to be much more challenging.
 There are some add-ins you can use that people have created.
 But most require a license and/or don't have the customization options I am looking for.
-So, I started researching and testing and finally found a way to build what I was looking for.
-It took a lot of time, so I wanted to share this in case it can help anybody same some time.
+So, I started researching and testing and finally found a way to build what I needed.
+It took a lot of time, so I wanted to share this in case it can help anybody with similar needs.

+So, in honor of Ben's post about Tom Brady, I am building this using the stats of one of my favorite quarterbacks: Hall of Famer Kurt Warner.

 **You can find a copy of my Power BI workbook here:** [Google Drive Resources](https://drive.google.com/drive/folders/1F63tmNQSSIaH6dxK_7b0jBsKmMIEAW7_?usp=share_link)